public-transport/hafas-client/docs/departures.md

 ## Response

-*Note:* As stated in the [*Friendly Public Transport Format* `1.2.0`](https://github.com/public-transport/friendly-public-transport-format/tree/1.2.0), the `when` field includes the current delay.
+*Note:* As stated in the [*Friendly Public Transport Format* v2 draft spec](https://github.com/public-transport/friendly-public-transport-format/blob/3bd36faa721e85d9f5ca58fb0f38cdbedb87bbca/spec/readme.md), the `when` field includes the current delay.
 The `delay` field, if present, expresses how much the former differs from the schedule.

 You may pass the `tripId` field into [`trip(id, lineName, [opt])`](trip.md) to get details on the vehicle's trip.